StreaMulT: Streaming Multimodal Transformer for Heterogeneous and Arbitrary Long Sequential Data

 \section{Introduction}

-Availability of massive amounts of data, coupled with recent machine learning breakthroughs offers great potential in numerous domains.
-More specifically in Industry 4.0 era, a major challenge is to exploit all information sources related to a system in order to perform monitoring for corrective and predictive maintenances.
-To do so, signal processing approaches must be able to handle multimodal sources such as sensors measurements, maintenance textual reports, or machines images.
-Therefore they need to be able to deal with data streams that are heterogenous by nature (time series, raw text, images, etc.) and by their acquisition frequency.
+The availability of massive amounts of data, coupled with recent machine learning breakthroughs offers great potential in numerous domains and particularly for the industry.
+More specifically, in Industry 4.0 era, one major challenge is to exploit all information sources related to a system in order to perform data-driven monitoring for corrective and predictive maintenances.
+It comes with important scientific challenges: \begin{itemize} \item First, models must handle multimodal sources such as sensors measurements, textual maintenance reports, or machine images, among others appealing for multimodal learning. \item Targeted data are data streams that are heterogeneous by nature (time series, raw text, images, etc.) and by their acquisition frequency.